IkokObi/fulltext-demo-app/README.md

-# fulltext-sample-app
+# fulltext-demo-app
-Sample app for fulltext and streamlit.
+Demo app for fulltext and streamlit.